stephwills/docker-neo4j/README.md

 1.  **Neo4j Graph Data Science Library** from the [community] section of the download-centre
-    (formally the graph-alorithms-algo library wew used in our 3.5 image)
+    (formally the graph-algorithms-algo library we used in our 3.5 image)
 2.  **Neo4j Apoc Procedure**, a collection of useful Neo4j Procedures from the [apoc] distribution on Maven.